 Datetime Arithmetic - Oracle to SQL Server Migration

-Datetime arithmetic involves addition and subtraction operations on date and time values.
+Datetime arithmetic involves addition and subtraction operations on date and time values using + and - operators.

 Add and Subtract Days